kavia-common/ImageAI-4381/docs/security/03-dependency-supply-chain.md

-# Dependency and Supply Chain Risk Report
+Intentionally left blank.
+Risk Report

 ## Overview
 Dependencies are currently specified in requirements.txt and requirements_gpu.txt with broad version ranges. setup.py does not enforce install_requires, shifting responsibility to external installation steps. requirements_extra.txt references a Git-based pycocotools, which introduces drift risk.